Create Instant Surveys with AI

 Here’s what you need to do.
 Do not send the same NPS survey to this set of leads that you send to your customers.
 Create a list of leads that were active at one point and were showing interest.
 After you group them together, ask them about the improvements they would like to see in your product so that they would be willing to take a look at your offer again.

-Not only will you be able to understand why there was inaction from the lead’s side, but you will also open a new stream of communication that can be used to refine your pitch and more importantly, your product.
+Not only will you be able to understand why there was inaction from the lead’s side, but you will also open a new stream of communication that can be used to refine your pitch and, more importantly, your product.
 Connect with each of the leads this way and create a communication strategy that is unique to each of their needs.

 The passive leads that will respond to you are more likely to buy from you or you can at least use it as feedback for the future that will help your brand immensely.
 The onus should be on your sales team to craft a pitch that will appeal to the business of your prospects.

-4. Leverage promoters
+4. Leverage promoters with NPS management

-We know that we can convert our passives into promoters and our detractors into passives and even promoters using the right strategy.
+We know we can convert our passives into promoters and our detractors into passives and even promoters using the right strategy.
 You can also use the help of your existing promoters to amplify your business’ growth.
 This is where you need to create an extremely lucrative customer loyalty program.

 If there is one clear thing that you will get to know from using the NPS feedback survey, it is being able to identify who your Promoters are.
-Once you find out the ones who gave you a rating of 9 or 10, divide them into a different group.
+Once you find out the ones who gave you a rating of 9 or 10, divide them into different groups.
 They are the ones who are more likely to be a part of your referral group.

-Tip: Please do send your referral program to passives and detractors as well.
+Tip: Please send your referral program to passives and detractors as well.
 They might become a part of it just to cash in on the incentives that you offer.
 But your promoters will be the ones who spread the word about you with more vigor.

-Having a customer loyalty program in place exclusively for your promoters will even increase their loyalty towards your brand.
+Having a customer loyalty program in place exclusively for your promoters will increase their loyalty towards your brand.
 If they happen to know that they have been selected exclusively, then they are bound to be more open towards your brand and its activities.

 5. Use it to build relationships